Understand ad revenue analytics

 YouTube Analytics offers a wide range of metrics to measure your channel performance and to see how much money you're earning on YouTube.
 Some of these metrics are very similar to one another, but their differences are important for understanding your YouTube ad revenue.
 Below are some commonly confused metrics, and info on why it's important to know their differences.

 CPM is a metric that represents how much money advertisers are spending to show ads on YouTube.
 It's not a measure of how much your videos are earning per thousand views.
 You'll see a few different CPM metrics in YouTube Analytics:

-- CPM: The cost that an advertiser pays for 1,000 ad impressions.
+- CPM: The cost an advertiser pays for 1,000 ad impressions.
 An ad impression is counted any time that an ad is displayed.

-- Playback-based CPM: The cost that an advertiser pays for 1,000 video playbacks where an ad is displayed.
+- Playback-based CPM: The cost an advertiser pays for 1,000 video playbacks where an ad is displayed.